iods/iods/README.md

 ![Python](https://img.shields.io/badge/Python-Novice-yellow?style=flat-square)
 ![Bash](https://img.shields.io/badge/Bash-Expert-black?style=flat-square)

-A little about me?
+## About Me

 I have a passion for bringing clarity to the web and the software teams behind it.
-It all begins with a healthy obsession for the technologies and processes from a project's inception to it's delivery.
-Focusing on being Agile, not fragile.
+It all starts with a healthy obsession for the technologies and processes from a project's inception to it's delivery.
 I've played every role imaginable in the software industry; injecting life into brands, people, and products online.
 My goal is to move the web forward with each line considered, each pixel defined.

 My vision is in the code.